No Bake Chocolate Peanut Butter Pie Recipe

 Posted on 17th of March, 2010 by Lévana

-This star was born very recently, right in my kitchen, as I was trying to make an off-the-cuff chocolate dessert on a crazy hot day, using what I had on hand without having to turn my oven on.
+This chocolate peanut butter pie star was born very recently, right in my kitchen, as I was trying to make an off-the-cuff chocolate dessert on a crazy hot day, using what I had on hand without having to turn my oven on.
 Let’s see….
 Chocolate, cocoa powder, silken tofu, peanut butter, graham crackers.
 I got to work, mixed and prayed.
 I fretted all day, and sampled smidgens of the mixture a dozen times to see if it was setting.
-I needn’t have worried: It was just fabulous.
+I needn’t have worried: the chocolate peanut pie was just fabulous.
 It was all I could do to save a piece from the onslaught for my children to taste the following day.

-This dessert has all possible assets beside being heavenly and totally wholesome: No baking needed, dairy-free, no eggs and easily adapted to gluten-free.
+This chocolate peanut butter pie has all possible assets beside being heavenly and totally wholesome: No baking needed, dairy-free, no eggs and easily adapted to gluten-free.
 You will be totally satisfied with a small serving: Mine yielded about twenty portions!

 For this recipe as for all chocolate recipes: Only the best, please!
 You’ll see the difference at dessert time, maybe even before, if you are one of those bakers who like to help with cleaning by licking the batter!